Larmer Tree Gardens, near Shaftesbury

 The Generals Roman temple and Indian room with Nepalese carving form a striking backdrop for newly planted borders, dells and arbours.
 12 acres in all to see.

-2018 Larmer Tree Garden - Gardens and Coffee Grove Cafe open from 1 April. see website for details.
+Larmer Tree Garden Opening Times - see latest information by visiting website.
 Most of the garden is accessible to disabled visitors and there is a disabled toilet in the garden.
 No dogs allowed in the garden.
 Available for group visits and private hire.
 Please check our website for occasional closures.

 - Street: Rushmore Estate, Tollard Royal